Pre-Master of Digital Media Program

 - Students admitted into the Pre-MDM program receive a conditional offer to the Master of Digital Media program as qualifying students.
 Once all conditions have been met, students enter the MDM program the following Fall.
 No additional English language test is required.

-Applications are now CLOSED.
-Applications for the Fall 2023 intake will open in September.
+Applications are now OPEN.
+Applications for the Fall 2023 intake are open until February 6.

 To apply to the Pre-MDM program, you will need to complete the following steps: